johnryantaylor/FDSE/Project1/README.md

 ## Gravity currents on a slope

 Oceananigans gives us control of the direction in which gravity points.
 By changing the angle of gravity in the (x,z) plane, we can use this to simulate a gravity current on a prograde or retrograde slope.
 To do this, add a definition of the variable `gravity_unit_vector` in the call to Buoyancy when `model` is defined.
 Note that the plots that are made in `plot_gravitycurrent.jl` will be in a tilted reference frame aligned with the computational domain.
-You might want to try to rotate these plots to have gravity point down.
 How does the tile angle influence the speed of the gravity current?